Savannah Chrisley, 23, Gets Sweaty Squatting In Skintight Leggings For Hot Workout Video

 “Love this and it inspires me to get up and get moving when I need a push,” one fan commented.

 “Impressive!
-Keep on keeping on,” another wrote with a thumbs up emoji.
+Keep on keeping on,” another wrote with a thumbs-up emoji.

 “Great job!!!
 What an inspiration!!!” a third comment read.